-This is one of my favorite journal prompts for self discovery.
+This is one of my favorite journals prompts for self-discovery.
 It helps you figure out what you want from life and stop living to please other people.
-This is a journal prompt for kids, teens and adults.
+This is a journal prompt for kids, teens, and adults.
 Take it one step further and use it to make a vision board.

 2. If I knew I could not fail this is what I would do:

 Often we stop ourselves before we even get started by expecting to fail.
 Ruth Soukup’s Podcast Do It Scared is an inspiration to dream big.
 Listen to it for added motivation.

 3. On my ideal day this is what I would do: